AI Use Cases/Law Firms

 2

-Step 2: Natural language models parse unstructured data - partner notes, email subject lines, intake forms, and proposal records - to identify and timestamp all client development touchpoints, categorizing them by type (conference, referral, thought leadership, proposal, etc.) and attributing them to specific timekeepers.
+Step 2: The system reads unstructured data - partner notes, email subject lines, intake forms, and proposal records - to identify and timestamp all client development touchpoints, categorizing them by type (conference, referral, thought leadership, proposal, etc.) and attributing them to specific timekeepers.

 3